jeyrb/hass_supernotify/README.md

 * Reuse chunks of conditional logic as *scenarios* across multiple notifications
 * Streamlined conditionals for selecting channels per priority and scenario, or for sending only to people in or out of the property
-* Use `person` for all notification configuration, regardless of channel, using a unified Person model currently missing from Home Assistant
+* Use `person` for all notification configuration, regardless of channel
+  * Unified Person model currently missing from Home Assistant
 * HTML email templates, using Jinja2, with a general default template supplied
 * Single set up of consistent mobile actions across multiple notifications
 * Flexible image snapshots, supporting cameras, MQTT Images and image URLs.
-Cameras can be repositioned using PTZ before and after a snapshot is taken.
+  * Cameras can be repositioned using PTZ before and after a snapshot is taken.
 * Defaulting of targets and data in static config, and overridable at notification time
-* Generic support for any notification method, plus canned delivery methods to simplify common cases, especially for tricky ones like Apple Push
+* Generic support for any notification method
+  * Plus canned delivery methods to simplify common cases, especially for tricky ones like Apple Push
 * Reloadable configuration
 * Tunable duplicate notification detection
 * Well-behaved `notify` extension, so can use data templating, `notify.group` and other notify features.
+* Debugging support,
-* Debugging support, including optional archival of message structures, and additional services to pull back live configuration or last known notification details.
+  * Optional archival of message structures
+  * Additional services to pull back live configuration or last known notification details.

 ## Installation